Factor XI: Role in disease

 Deficiency of factor XI causes the rare hemophilia C; this mainly occurs in Ashkenazi Jews and is believed to affect approximately 8% of that population.
 Less commonly, hemophilia C can be found in Jews of Iraqi ancestry and in Israeli Arabs.
 The condition has been described in other populations at around 1% of cases.
-It is an autosomal recessive disorder.
 There is little spontaneous bleeding, but surgical procedures may cause excessive blood loss, and prophylaxis is required.

 Low levels of factor XI also occur in many other disease states, including Noonan syndrome.

 High levels of factor XI have been implicated in thrombosis, although it is uncertain what determines these levels and how serious the procoagulant state is.

+Inhibition

-Pharmacological inhibitors of factor XI that are under clinical development but not yet approved for treatment as of May 2022 include the oral factor XIa inhibitors Asundexian (BAY 2433334) and Milvexian as well as the monoclonal anti-factor XI antibody Abelacimab (MAA868).
+Pharmacological inhibitors of factor XI that are under clinical development but not yet approved for treatment as of May 2022 include the oral factor XIa inhibitors Asundexian (BAY 2433334) and Milvexian as well as the monoclonal anti-factor XI antibody abelacimab (MAA868).
+The idea behind producing such an inhibitor is that XI is mostly involved in intrinsic/contact activation pathway, which plays a bigger role in thrombosis as opposed to hemostasis, so targeting it may reduce clotting risks without a corresponding increase in bleeding.
+An abelacimab trial appears to have indeed produced this result.